Zee Cine Award for Best Actor in a Supporting Role – Female

 The Zee Cine Award Best Actor in a Supporting Role – Female is chosen by the viewers, and the winner is announced at the actual ceremony.

-The award is given in March, but the actress who wins it is awarded for her work from a movie released in the previous year from January 1 to December 31.
+The award is given in March, but the actress who wins it is awarded for her work from a movie released in the previous year from 1 January to 31 December.

 Sushmita Sen, Divya Dutta, Swara Bhaskar, and Shabana Azmi are the four actresses to have won this award twice to date.

-The most recent recipient is Bhumi Pednekar.
+The most recent recipient is Sheeba Chaddha.